 For an informative, fascinating and somewhat shocking account of Joy and Randall’s experience at TMI, I recommend that you read the article Investigation: Revelations about Three Mile Island disaster raise doubts over nuclear plant safety.

 As good as I am about reaching out to people, I sometimes struggle with just the right questions.
 For assistance with this article, I asked George Ure (Peoplenomics) to help formulate questions using his investigative nose for news.
 He was, after all, the news director at a leading Seattle radio station for years and years.

 I would also like to thank Joy for her willingness to publicly share her thoughts with us.
 She has endured much as a result of her frankness over the TMI cover-up and is a great friend to Backdoor Survival when it comes to being honest and forthright.

 As I said at the onset, the answers to these questions are not what I had hope for and yet they are not unexpected.
 May God help us all as we navigate around the fallout from Fukushima in the ensuing years.

-Home Health Physics: Health Physics is the applied science of radiation exposure control, radioactive contamination control and environmental monitoring.
+Home Health Physics: Health Physics is the applied science of radiation exposure control, radioactive contamination control, and environmental monitoring.
 This little eBook offers methods of keeping your home safe during those times when radioactive fallout or contamination might be threatening your neighborhood.
-It written by Joy and and Randall Thompson and David Bear and is a free download.
+It was written by Joy and-and Randall Thompson and David Bear and is a free download.